Butternut Squash, Chickpea & Coconut Curry

 Organic farming releases fewer greenhouse gases and can significantly reduce your carbon footprint.

-Not only did I use amazing 100% organic ingredients in this curry recipe but, of course, it is also 100% plant-based to coincide with Veganuary.
+Not only did I use amazing 100% organic ingredients in this curry recipe but, of course, it is also 100% plant-based for Veganuary.

 Butternut Squash, Chickpea & Coconut Curry for #OrganicUnboxed